List of Duck Dodgers characters: Hungortus

 Hungortus is an alien entity with seemingly limitless cosmic powers, forced to consume planets—via a mouth on his stomach—to sustain himself.
-He is a parody of the Marvel Comics' character Galactus.
+He is a parody of the Marvel Comics' character Galactus and was voiced by Daran Norris.

 Flame Valet

 Flame Valet is a fiery lawyer who serves as the Herald of Hungortus.
-Earth used him to convince Hungortus to eat Mars, even though Flame Valet never won a case and by his own admission, he never even went to law school.
+Earth used him to convince Hungortus to eat Mars, even though Flame Valet never won a case.
+By his own admission, Flame Valet never even went to law school.
 He is a parody of one of Galactus' Heralds, Firelord.
 He was voiced by Tom Kenny.

 Counselor Combustion

 Counselor Combustion, the sister of Flame Valet, is also a lawyer.
 She has a sibling rivalry with Flame.
 Mars used her to convince Hungortus to eat Earth.
 She could be a parody of another Herald of Galactus, Frankie Raye.
+Counselor Combustion was voiced by Jennifer Hale.

 Master Moloch

 Master Moloch is a gibbon-like alien who trains Protectorate Agents.
 He is a master of the Gibbon Fist Kung Fu move.
 He trained Duck Dodgers and Cadet with the move when they had to fight the Whoosh.
+Master Moloch was voiced by Quentin Tarantino.

 Princess Incense

 Princess Incense is seen in the episode "Pig Planet".
 She was played by the fictional character Petunia Pig, and voiced by Jodi Benson.
-Physically she seemes to be based on Princess Jasmine from Disney's Aladdin.
+Physically, she seemed to be based on Princess Jasmine from Disney's Aladdin.

 Rocky and Mugsy

-Duck Dodgers and Cadet hired Rocky and Mugsy to help form a crime family in order to get close to the Serpenti Crime Family.
-It was mentioned that the Serpenti Crime Family ruined Rocky's first bank robbery job.
-Rocky was voiced by Joe Alaskey and Mugsy was voiced by Kevin Michael Richardson.
+Duck Dodgers and Cadet hired Rocky and Mugsy to help form a crime family in order to get close to the Serpenti crime family.
+It was mentioned that the Serpenti family ruined Rocky's first bank robbery job.
+Rocky was voiced by Jim Cummings and Mugsy was voiced by Kevin Michael Richardson.